 5. Reassemble the fixture, turn on the water, and test to ensure it does not spill anymore.

-New fixtures might use a cartridge mechanism situated toward the finish of the valve stem.
+New fixtures might use a cartridge mechanism toward the valve stem’s finish.
 For these, dismantle the fixture similarly.
 Substitute the cartridge with a precise copy, and reassemble the fixture.